vriesm060/performance-matters/AUDIT.md

 ### 3. Compressing image files
 ---

-By compressing the image files I was able to make the biggest change in loading speed.
-The overall speed got reduced by 7 seconds.
+By compressing the image files I was able to make some small changes in loading speed.
+The overall speed got reduced by 0.010 seconds.
 To compress the image files I used [TinyPNG](https://tinypng.com/).

 You can find the changes in the [compress-images](../compress-images/AUDIT.md) branch.
+These are the new stats:

 | First meaningful paint | First interactive  | Score  |
 | ---------------------- | ------------------ | ------ |